LagoVista/docs/guides/listener/showalistener/considerations.md

 **_Recommendation:_**

 _You will get better benefit from the tutorials, if you have a "manual" and/or other information of a sensor and/or actuator (devices) available.__

 **Listeners are part of the pipeline modules**

-Here is the main documentation for <a href="https://support.nuviot.com/help.html#/pipelinemodules/index" target="_blank">Pipeline Modules</a>